 Young earth proponents can not accept the long history of these crystals but rather believe they must have formed within the past 4300 years.
 The don’t deny their existence nor do they say that God created them supernaturally in the creation week since they are found in a cavern that sits above layers of rock that they believe were laid down by a global flood less than 4500 years ago.
-Hence, they must believe the cavern itself is of recent origin and the crystals inside that cavern even more recently formed.
+Hence, they must fit the origins of these crystals into their shortened chronology wherein the cavern itself is of recent origin and the crystals inside that cavern even more recently formed.

-So how do they respond to this direct contradiction to their understanding of earth’s history?
+So how do they respond to the evidence of crystals that exceed their understanding earth’s history?

-The institute for Creation Research has ignored the Naica crystals.
-Creation Ministries International (CMI) wrote one small article in 2006 which claimed the crystals could have grown very quickly.
+Thus far, one major young-earth ministry, The institute for Creation Research, has ignored the Naica crystals.
+Another, Creation Ministries International (CMI), wrote one small article in 2006 which claimed the crystals could have grown very quickly.
 Their evidence?
 They quote a mine superintendent who stated that under perfect conditions that these crystals could have formed in 30 to 50 years years.
-I have been able to confirm that reference but have found no evidence this person had any knowledge of crystal formation or was able to provide any evidence for his claim.
+I have been able to confirm that reference but have found no evidence this person had any knowledge of crystal formation or was able to provide any evidence for his claim including what he meant by “perfect conditions.”
 He may have been sincere in this belief that the the crystals formed quickly but no experts that have visited the cave have ever suggested that these crystals formed that quickly.

-Answers in Genesis (AiG) wrote about the Niaca crystals in 2011 after a study (Reference 1) was published that reported detailed measurements of the crystal structure and growth rates providing very strong evidence for very slow growth.
-AiG appears to draw directly upon the conclusions of a 700-word CMI news item to form their own conclusions.
+The largest young-earth ministry, Answers in Genesis (AiG), wrote about the Niaca crystals in 2011 after research (Reference 1) was published that detailed measurements of the crystal structure and growth rates providing very strong evidence for very slow growth.
+AiG appears to draw directly upon the conclusions of the 700-word CMI news item above to form their own conclusions.